alexblake1290/pages-test/acc-page/content/project/one/index.md

 **So what was really occurring in the field?** And if temperature was the culprit, exactly when did chemical performance degrade?

 Our client's survey confirmed their suspicions, but they needed hard numbers to improve their product.
+Here's a sample of the initial end-user survey provided to us by the client, with GPS coordinates omitted:

 <div style="border: 0; overflow-x: auto; padding: 5px;"><table class=" lightable-minimal" style="font-family: Roboto; margin-left: auto; margin-right: auto;">
-<caption>Table 1: Sample of the initial end-user survey provided to us by the client (with GPS coordinates omitted).</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> State </th>